bocoup/jqfundamentals.com/content/events/index.md

 ## Event delegation

-The bubbling behavior of events allows us to do "event delegation" -- binding handlers to high-level elements, and then detecting which low-level element initiated the event.
+The bubbling behavior of events allows us to do "event delegation" &mdash; binding handlers to high-level elements, and then detecting which low-level element initiated the event.
 For example, we could bind an event to an unordered list, and then determine which element initiated the event: